Newcastle v Saracens (Sat)

 |Venue: Kingston Park Date: Saturday, 12 March Kick-off: 15:00 GMT Coverage: Commentary on BBC Radio Newcastle and BBC Sport website, live scores on the BBC Sport website

-Callum Chick will captain Newcastle on his 100th appearance for the club against in Saturday's Premiership game against Saracens.
+Callum Chick will captain Newcastle Falcons on his 100th appearance for the club in Saturday's Premiership game against Saracens.

 Falcons make three changes to the side that lost 24-10 against champions Harlequins last Friday.